GM challenges Tesla with 'Ultium' batteries and fleet of EVs

 The first of the new generation electric vehicles, the GMC Hummer pickup, will be launched in late 2021, followed by the Cadillac Lyriq crossover utility vehicle in 2022.
 GM has promised 20 new electric vehicle models globally by 2023.

-A central part of GM’s pitch to investors focuses on the company’s new Ultium electric vehicle batteries.
+A central part of GM’s pitch to investors focuses on the company’s new Ultium electric vehicle batteries, which will offer a GM-estimated electric driving range of 400 miles or more on a single charge.

-These use 70% less cobalt and less nickel than current designs, and are packaged in long, thin “large format pouch” type cells that hold 20 times more energy than conventional cylindrical cells used in other batteries, GM engineers said.
+These batteries use 70% less cobalt and less nickel than current designs, and are packaged in long, thin “large format pouch” type cells that hold 20 times more energy than conventional cylindrical cells used in other batteries, GM engineers said.

 The Ultium batteries use chemistry called NMCA, for nickel- manganese-cobalt-aluminum, GM officials said.